davieoba/passport-auth/README.md

 4. if a user tries to access the dashboard without logging in redirect them to the login page
 5. after creating protected route, if a user directly inputs the link to the protected route in the browser url it will not work propely fix that (done)
 [Stackoverflow Question](https://stackoverflow.com/questions/70713340/logged-in-user-redirects-to-login-page-when-entering-url-manually-react-js)
+6. create an admin dashboard
+7. work with passport and credentials for register
+8. work with passport and credentials for login

 according to chat gpt user role, and email address are considered non-sensitive information however,
 1. the user name and email can be accessed easily by attackers and used for cross-site scripting attacks,